 Select JSON and click Download.
 A file named

 selected_data_<n>.jsonthat contains the selected messages in JSON format is downloaded into your downloads directory.
 The n represents the number of selected messages.

-To access the Streams page, click the ksqlDB application name in the ksqlDB applications page and click the Streams tab.
+To access the Streams page, click the ksqlDB cluster name in the ksqlDB clusters page and click the Streams tab.

 Use the Streams page to:

-- View a summary of streams for the ksqlDB application.
+- View a summary of streams for the ksqlDB cluster.

 - Search for streams.

 - View the Describe stream output (analogous to the DESCRIBE command in the ksqlDB CLI).